Build planning

 Route-specific priority checks

-- Verify power connectors, PSU headroom, cooling, and case clearance for the exact GPU variant.
+- Verify power connectors, PSU headroom, cooling, case clearance, RAM, storage, OS, driver, and runtime support.

-- Use cloud testing when local hardware risk is high or benchmark evidence is missing.
+- Use cloud testing when local hardware risk is high, runtime behavior is uncertain, or workload evidence is missing.

 Memory planning